Best time to visit Lyon? A Local’s Guide

 Smaller food events, and neighborhood festivals appear throughout the year.
 These feel more local and relaxed.

 If you want a trip built around events, early summer and early December give you the strongest options.
+If you’re also planning to see more of the country, my French festival guide gives an overview of major celebrations across France.

 6. When Not to Visit Lyon